 I used to take my grandmother’s LPs and build different Barbie dream homes by taping the album covers together.
 I took Legos and made modern furniture and cut out magazine images and fastened them with toothpicks to make artwork for the different rooms.
 And yes, I always rearranged the furniture regularly.
 I cut out fabric to make curtains and hung them everywhere.
 It all makes sense now if you’ve seen my studio.
 (I was a dramatic child – I guess it was the only child in me).

 Yep, Barbie and my cousin’s GI Joes were living the lush life, complete with all-white Kleenex bedding and plush cotton ball pillowcases.
 It was the romance I was after.
 My dollhouses were special because they had heart and a creative point of view.
 And above all else…they invited imagination…and they were mine.
-Funny enough, I think this same creative energy is the main ingredient in the secret sauce I sprinkle on my boudoir sessions today.
+Funny enough, I think this same creative energy is the main ingredient I sprinkle on my boudoir sessions today.
 Bridging the gap between how a woman sees herself with the romance she longs to feel or wishes to express – this is what I do best.

 I’m still that spunky little creative who loves rearranging furniture and “setting the scene”.
 Always will be.